H3NST7/AIME/README.md

-**AIME (Advanced ICT Methodology Expert) is a sophisticated, modular Expert Advisor (EA) designed for MetaTrader 5 (MT5) that automates trading strategies based on the Inner Circle Trader (ICT) methodology.
-This project aims to provide a comprehensive, institutional-grade solution for market analysis, trade execution, and risk management, integrating advanced concepts such as market structure, fair value gaps, liquidity analysis, and various ICT-specific models.**
+## AIME (Advanced ICT Methodology Expert) is a sophisticated, modular Expert Advisor (EA) designed for MetaTrader 5 (MT5) that automates trading strategies based on the Inner Circle Trader (ICT) methodology.
+This project aims to provide a comprehensive, institutional-grade solution for market analysis, trade execution, and risk management, integrating advanced concepts such as market structure, fair value gaps, liquidity analysis, and various ICT-specific models.

-## Features

-### Modular Architecture
+## Modular Architecture

 The EA is built with a highly modular architecture, allowing for easy expansion, maintenance, and customization.
 The core system is divided into several logical modules, each handling specific aspects of the trading process: